Mint vs. Empower vs. YNAB

 Mint is totally free.
 Empower is free unless your portfolio tops $100,000.
 YNAB charges $6.99 per month, or $83.99 per year.

 - Mint is beloved by users for its pretty darn accurate budgeting features, as well as its goal tracking and the ability to see your credit score.

-- Personal Capital, on the other hand, offers analysis of your investments, as well as showing how you're spending money.
+- Empower, on the other hand, offers analysis of your investments, as well as showing how you're spending money.